CARLresearch/blog/_posts/2020-11-12-Add-cross-referencing-in-your-paper-pdfs-created-with-MS-Word.md

 5. Repeat step 4 for all your references.

-6. Now select the part you want to link to say the number 1 between the square brackets, and to add the link, click `Ctrl+K` , select `Place in This Document` in the left and click on the bookmark `r01`.
+6. Now select the text you want to link to originate from, say the number 1 between the square brackets, and click `Ctrl+K`, select `Place in This Document` in the left pane and click on the bookmark `r01`.
 Make sure text to display shows the selected text, ie. the number 1 here.

 7. Repeat Step 6 for all highlighted occurrences.
 For references like [17-19], add only one link from `17-19` to bookmark `r17` and for [37-40,45], add one link from `37-40` to bookmark `r37` and one from `45` to bookmark `r45`.